 There are a number of reasons why SBMM is disliked by players.
 Many argue it punishes higher-skilled players by putting them with other talented players.
 This prevents them from showcasing their skills and dominating weaker players.

-Some also contest that it stops games from being casual.
-If a higher-skilled player is put with other high skill players, they cannot play the game casually, and are required to invest more focus and effort.
+This also leads to some claiming it stops games from being casual.
+If a high-skilled player is put with other high skill players, they will be required to invest more focus and effort.
 This is particularly relevant in games that have both public and ranked modes.

 A lot of players think Ranked modes should have SBMM, but public matches should be more casual.
 Fortnite, which has both a ranked mode and public matches, has SBMM in both.
-This has proved massively unpopular with a number of its most prominent players, including many streamers, like CouRageJD.
+The same is true of Apex Legends.

 Why do developers/publishers use SBMM?

-If it’s unpopular with a lot of players, then why is SBMM used by developers?
+If it’s unpopular with a lot of players, then why is it used so widely?
 There are a number of reasons, but a couple are most obvious.

-First off, it protects lesser-skilled players from being comprehensively beaten in every game they play, and eventually quitting.
-If a player is still learning the mechanics of a game, putting them into a lobby with exceptionally talented players wouldn’t be very fun or useful.
+First off, it protects lesser-skilled players from being comprehensively beaten in every game they play.
+If a player is still learning the mechanics of a game, putting them into a lobby with experienced and talented players wouldn’t be very fun or useful.

-Also, it keeps matches more challenging and competitive.
+It is also designed to keep matches more competitive.
 If each team has similarly skilled players, the game will be closer and, in theory, more enjoyable.
 Contrast this to a game in which one team is being dominated, it will be far more difficult for a member of that team to enjoy the game.